cloudera/cdp-dev-docs/README.md

 ## CDP CLI

 The CDP command line interface (CLI) is [available from PyPI](https://pypi.org/project/cdpcli/).
+Instructions for installation are [available from CDP Management Console help documentation](https://docs.cloudera.com/management-console/cloud/cli/topics/mc-installing-cdp-client.html).

 Once the CLI is installed, you can `import cdpcli` in your own Python code to use the CLI as a Python SDK.
+This mode of use is not yet fully supported, so be aware that the internal CLI code may change in the future.

 ## Documentation expansion in progress